The Primal Theory: Reception

 "The Primal Theory" received a universally positive critical reception.

 Future

 After the Primal second-season finale "Echoes of Eternity" aired on September 16, 2022, Genndy Tartakovsky confirmed that while Spear and Fang's story was officially concluded, he was formulating a third season for the series with a focus on new characters, intending for Primal to become an anthology series, inspired by "The Primal Theory".

+However, in October 2025, the reveal trailer for Season 3 showed that instead of an anthology series, the series would continue focusing on Spear, who was resurrected as a zombie.
+Tartakovsky later explained, "I realized, 'What did I just do?
+I spent 20 episodes working so hard to introduce this relationship and these characters for the audience to like him, then I kill off the main character and then I end it.
+I think as a joke, I go, 'Oh, he'll be a zombie now.'
+And I was like, 'Wait, hold on a second.'
+And it felt really good in my gut and the instinct of it was right."